derek-dchu/awesome-note/design_pattern.md

 ## Adapter Pattern
-* Structural design pattern.
+* Type: Structural design pattern.
 * It is used to make two unrelated interfaces work together.
-* Adapter pattern is applied in Stack Collection.
+* JDK usage: Stack.

 ### Components
 * Target: It defines the application-specific interface that Client uses directly.